briantanabe/project-log/projects/Sour Candy.md

 	1. Combine 1 cup sugar, 3tsp water, and 3.25 cup corn syrup in a small sauce pan
 	2. Bring to a boil, stirring to dissolve the sugar, then bring to 290º F
 	3. Bloom 50g gelatin in .5 cup sour cherry, lemon, or orange juice, then stir in 15g pectin
-	4. Stir the gelatin/pectin mixture into the sugar syrup along with a pinch of salt, 1.25 tsp citric acid, and corresponding fruit extract
+	4. Stir the gelatin/pectin mixture into the sugar syrup along with a pinch of salt, 1.25 tsp citric acid, and corresponding fruit extract until smooth
-	5.
+	5. Pour into a greased pan and chill until set
+	6. Punch out shapes and soak in grain alcohol, then chill on a rack
+	7. Dehydrate corresponding zest and grind, then combine with 2:1 sugar to citric acid
+	8. Coat!

+Quick notes on the video: She was pressured for time to finish, so there were some problems!
+Every

 ## Discussion
 **Binding**